soyhyoj/soyhyoj.github.io/_posts/2020-11-20-project-pglab.md

 ## Why programming?

 1. Data size
-    The data I used to deal with were time-series of neural signals (either electrical outputs or flourescent images) recorded over varying time length (minutes to hours) and its size would easily take up to GBs.
+    The data I used to deal with were time-series of neural signals (either electrical outputs or fluorescent images) recorded over varying time lengths (minutes to hours) and its size would easily take up to GBs.
 Excel was just not enough to deal with these data and also very error-prone(due to dragging and modifying tens of thousands of rows at the same time).

 2. Integrated data processing
     To analyze this kind of experimental data, multiple software (and machines) were needed at different stages of the work (collection, retrieval, analysis and visualization).
-A machine at imaging facility had the software for data acquisition, a machine at the lab had the licensed software for data retrieval, and then my laptop served for anlaysis and visualization.
-Having limited access to the licensed softwares for analysis was another issue.
+A machine at the imaging facility had the software for data acquisition, a machine at the lab had the licensed software for data retrieval, and then my laptop served for analysis and visualization.
+Having limited access to the licensed software for analysis was another issue.
 I wanted an integrated solution for data retrieval, processing, statistic analysis and visualization.
 <br>

 ## Why Python?